There are times in a basketball game when shooting a standard layup just won’t get you the job done.

 Now that you’ve learned the ideal time to shoot a floater, all you need to know is how to actually do it.

-To shoot a floater with the “absolute” pro stick orientation setting, all you have to do is move your shot stick down when moving towards the basket.
+To shoot a floater with the “absolute” pro stick orientation setting, all you have to do is move your shot stick down when moving toward the basket.

 On the other hand, shooting a floater with your pro stick orientation setting on “camera relative” is different but still a simple process to learn.

-As opposed to moving the shot stick directly down like you would with the “absolute” setting, you’ll instead want to move the shot stick in the opposite direction of the basket as your player is moving towards the basket.
+As opposed to moving the shot stick directly down as you would with the “absolute” setting, you’ll instead want to move the shot stick in the opposite direction of the basket as your player is moving toward the basket.

 - PG Steph Curry (96 OVR)

 - PG Luka Doncic (95 OVR)

 - PG Ja Morant (93 OVR)

 - PG Chris Paul (90 OVR)